caressez15/Aura-Flow/README.md

 Imagine you are editing a **summer beach vlog**.
 The video contains dialogue, so you need a pure instrumental track that won't clash with human voices.

 * **The Challenge:** You need the music to start upbeat but shift to a "warm, soothing" vibe at the 0:15 mark to match a scene of stargazing with friends.
-You also realize you are missing footage for the transition and need a copyright-free, moody clip of "rain hitting a window" to bridge the scenes.
+You also realize you are missing footage for the transition and need a copyright-free, atmospheric clip of a "sunset over the sea" to bridge the scenes.
 * **The Current Solution:** You spend hours searching Epidemic Sound for a track that *might* fit, and Pexels for a stock video that doesn't look like generic stock footage.
 * **The AuraFlow Solution:** You simply tell the agent:
     > *"I need a BGM that works for a summer vlog.
 Keep it instrumental.
 At 15 seconds, shift the emotion to warm and soothing for a stargazing scene.
-Also, generate a 5-second B-roll of rain on a window, cinematic style."*
+Also, generate a 5-second B-roll of a sunset over the sea, cinematic style."*

     AuraFlow handles the reasoning, parameter extraction, and asset generation in one go.